SCEP (Simple Certificate Enrollment Protocol): Complete Guide

 For seamless certificate lifecycle management, re-enrollment before the certificate validity expires is a necessity.
 When a certificate is due to expire, or the expiry date is approaching, there are two likely scenarios that occur.
 If the client certificate expiration date is earlier than the CA certificate validity date, the re-enrollment will happen through a renewal of the client certificate.
 However, if the CA certificate is due to expire before the expiration of the client certificate, the protocol then followed is rollover.

-Rollover is done when the CA certificate is due to expire.
+Rollover occurs when the CA certificate is due to expire.
 The CA generates a “Shadow CA” certificate that becomes valid once the current certificate expires.
-The SCEP client requests for the CA for the “Shadow CA” certificate as it is required to generate a “Shadow ID” certificate for clients.
+The SCEP client requests the CA to create the “Shadow CA” certificate as it is required to generate a “Shadow ID” certificate for clients.

 There are, however, a few MDMs, such as Meraki, Addigy, and Mosyle do not support auto-renewal.